slatedocs/slate/source/includes/stackpath/_custom_rules.md

 ### Custom Rules

-Deploy and manage Custom Rules used to control and limit access to your sites.
+Manage custom rules used to control and limit access to your sites.

 <!-------------------- LIST CUSTOM RULES -------------------->